PinyonDave/example-py-template/data/01_raw/raw_eda/README.md

 Any exploratory data analysis reports, visualizations and maps created in preperation of cleaning and understanding the raw data can be stored here.
+These outputs are working files and are not used in reporting.